The I-ACTED Study: Testing the Causal Effects of a Civic Engagement Intervention on Health and Wellbeing Among Youth

 Methodology

 The researchers are using a randomized controlled trial design, assigning treatment status at the school level (N=50) and reaching more than 1,500 students.
-Multi-level multivariable regression models are used to test the effects of GC participation on civic engagement and sense of community; to establish causal relations between GC participation and mental, physical, social and behavioral wellbeing; and to explore whether the relations between GC and health and wellbeing depend on moderators.
-Structural equation modeling is used to identify how psychological and social mechanisms explain relations between GC and health and wellbeing outcomes.
+Multi-level multivariable regression models are used to test the effects of AC participation on civic engagement and sense of community; to establish causal relations between AC participation and mental, physical, social and behavioral wellbeing; and to explore whether the relations between AC and health and wellbeing depend on moderators.
+Structural equation modeling is used to identify how psychological and social mechanisms explain relations between AC and health and wellbeing outcomes.

 students and teacher in classroom